hat is Good Shepherd Center for Homeless Women & Children?

 How many women and children does Good Shepherd Center for Homeless Women & Children house?

-Each night Good Shepherd Center houses up to 93 women and 45 children in four residences.
-Our emergency shelter can house up to 30 women each night.
+Each night Good Shepherd Center houses up to 93 women and over 50 children in four residences.
+Our crisis and bridge shelters can house up to 60 women each night.
 In addition, we serve hundreds more each year through our outreach and drop-in services.

 Who is eligible for your services?